Ear Infections in Dogs

 Sometimes removing grains, yeast, and all sugary/starchy foods from the diet (including most fruit, potatoes, sweet potatoes, yams, corn, peas, and winter squashes) will help.
 See Malassezia Infections and Yeast Infections of the Skin for information on a specific yeast organism called Malassezia.
 Also see Feeding Grains to Dogs? for a good article on why grains are not necessary and some of the problems they can cause.
 It is helpful to give something to kill yeast as well, once you have switched to a yeast-free diet.
 One such product would be Azmira's Yeast & Fungal D'Tox.
 Olive leaf extract is also good for controlling yeast, such as Animals' Apawthecary's Ol-Immune.

-Other supplements that may help with yeast include Probiotics, Vitamin C with bioflavonoids, fresh crushed garlic, olive leaf extract, and salmon oil.
 Other things that can set off a yeast infection are vaccinations, anesthesia, topical flea killers, and autoimmune disorders.
 Allergies (environmental/inhalant/atopy, flea or food) and bacterial skin infections (pyoderma, folliculitis) may also be interrelated with yeast problems.
 In fact, recurrent yeast infections are usually related to allergies.

 Two people have reported that their dog their dogs had terribly yeasty ears, and one began to lose his hearing.
 Both ended up discovering that the dogs were hypothyroid.
 Treating the hypothyroidism resolved the ear problems.
 Neither had other symptoms of hypothyroidism except a little lack of energy.
 See Hypothyroidism in Dogs for more information.